syncfusion-content/uwp-docs/uwp/SfTextBoxExt/Diacritic-Sensitivity.md

 ---
 layout: post
-title: Diacritic sensitivity of AutoComplete in Syncfusion SfTextBoxExt control
+title: Diacritic sensitivity of AutoComplete in Syncfusion SfTextBoxExt.
 description: Learn how to enable and disable Diacritic sensitivity in AutoComplete
 platform: uwp
 control: SfTextBoxExt